datacamp/funneljoin/README.md

 Summarizing funnels
 -------------------

-Funneljoin also contains to functions to summarize funnels: `summarize_conversions()` and `summarize_prop_tests()`- see the vignette for details.
+Funneljoin also contains two functions to summarize funnels: `summarize_conversions()` and `summarize_prop_tests()`- see the vignette for details.

 Reporting bugs and adding features
 ----------------------------------

 If you find any bugs or have a feature request or question, please [create an issue](https://github.com/datacamp/funneljoin/issues/new).
-If you'd like to add a feature, tests, or other functionality, please make an issue first and let's discuss!
+If you'd like to add a feature, tests, or other functionality, please also make an issue first and let's discuss!